bchurchill/badi-cal/README.md

 ## Specs

-In a world ravaged by thousand-page Intel manuals, we're happy to use the following letters from the Universal House of Justice as a
+In a world ravaged by thousand-page technical manuals, we're happy to use the following letters from the Universal House of Justice as a
 specification: